-In Manual mode, the shutter speed settings of Time and Bulb are also available, when ISO is set to 100.
+However, there are longer exposures possible in this shooting mode, even with the ISO set as high as 1600.
+In Manual mode, the shutter speed settings of Time and Bulb are available, when ISO is set to 1600 or lower.
 With the Time setting, the shutter opens when you fully press and release the shutter button, and it closes when you fully press and release the shutter button a second time.
 With the Bulb setting, the shutter opens when you press the shutter button down, and it stays open until you release.
 The maximum exposure with either of these settings is 60 seconds.
 Neither setting is available when continuous shooting is activated.